 I love the Pentax 645Z’s ability to playback an image, then rotate the rear dial to get to 100% – it works just like Nikon’s center OK button, which is a very useful and must-have feature on any camera.
 What’s great, is that you can use the dial in view mode once 100% view is engaged, to move to different zoom levels and the rear buttons serve to navigate through the image.

-Autofocus is limited to a tiny portion of the frame in phase detection mode, which is kind of a given, considering the size of the sensor relative to the size of the phase detection sensor.
-However, this makes it limiting when one needs to focus in different areas of the frame.
+Autofocus is limited to a tiny portion of the frame in phase-detection mode, which is kind of a given, considering the size of the sensor relative to the size of the phase-detection sensor.
+However, this makes it limiting when one needs to focus on different areas of the frame.
 Although the focusing and recomposing technique works really well in most situations, one has to be careful when shooting with wide aperture lenses at maximum aperture and close distances – using a center focus point and recomposing can be problematic due to changes in focus plane, as explained in the article.

 When moving focus points, there is a little red dot in the viewfinder that moves around.
 Triggering focus point change mode is done with a separate button beneath the main function dials, as described above.
 This allows toggling between making the primary navigation buttons functional and turning them into focus point change buttons.
 The good thing is, the camera remembers it when you turn the camera on and off, so you only need to switch once.